RockLikeAmadeus/front-end-reference/React/starting a new project.md

 ## Steps

 ### 1. Create and navigate to a new directory for the project.
+Initialize it as a git repository and push it to a remote store, i.e. GitHub.

 ### 2. Install dependencies